tomasr8/SR-Code/README.md

   <img src="assets/rings_corner.png" width="400">
 </p>

-As the last step, we read the data.
 The data is laid out in columns going from top to bottom and left to right, finishing in the bottom right corner.
 A black square encodes the `1` bit and white encodes the `0` bit.
 This bit sequence is then converted to individual characters.

 <p align="center">
   <img src="assets/decode.png" width="400">